mtlynch/mtlynch.io/content/retrospectives/2022/04/index.md

 My main short-term expenses are optimizing the Voyager 2's electrical design for manufacturability ($10-20k/month) and redesigning the [sales website](https://tinypilotkvm.com) ($5-6k/month).
 In a few months, we'll finalize circuit boards for the Voyager 2, and I'll stop fiddling with the website, so those costs will fall drastically.
 If I sustain my sales, I'll earn $20k/month by just not starting any new projects.

-My initial plan was to work with my electrical engineering partner on Voyager 3 as soon as we stabilize production for Voyager 2.
+My initial plan was to work with my electrical engineering partner on Voyager 3 as soon as we stabilized production for Voyager 2.
 Developing the Voyager 3 will cost about $15-25k per month for the next six months, swallowing my profit for the rest of the year.
 Not only that, it will consume a large portion of my time, as releasing a new product changes a lot of TinyPilot's internal workflows.

 At this point, I think it's time to start collecting income.
-I can start new projects later in the year, but first I'd like to grow sales to the $70-90k range so that I can invest in product improvements without draining all my profits.
+I can start new projects later in the year, but first, I'd like to grow sales to the $70-90k range so that I can invest in product improvements without draining all my profits.

 ## What I wish I knew about working with a design agency

 Back in September, I [hired a design agency](/retrospectives/2021/10/#investing-more-into-design) to improve the TinyPilot website.
 At the time, I thought the project would take six weeks and cost $7k.
 Six months later, I've spent $39,577, and the project is still not done.

 How did we get here?
 I can point to mistakes on the agency's side, but the core problem was that I didn't know how to work effectively with an agency.
-I've only ever hired freelancers, and I didn't realize how much of the dynamic changes with an agency.
+I've only ever hired freelancers, and I didn't realize how much an agency changes the dynamics.

 I'm recording the things I wish I knew at the beginning, as a reminder to myself and in the hopes that it benefits someone who hasn't started working with an agency yet.